-Fenix kitchen doors are extremely durable.
-They are more durable than lacquered kitchen doors.
-So, they’re highly resistant to scratches, as well as being almost impossible to chip.
+Fenix kitchen doors are very durable.
+They are a lot more durable than lacquered kitchen doors.
+So, they’re highly resistant to scratches & almost impossible to chip.

 In the unlikely even that do scratch a FENIX door, it’s self healing.
 So, to remove light scratches, all you need is place a cloth over the scratches and run an iron over it.
 The scratches then disappear.

 Finger print proof